gatherengine/video-mirror/README.md

 ## Usage

-Here's an example usage in Svelte:
+Here's an example in Svelte:

 ```
 <script>